Answered By: LPC Librarian Last Updated: Mar 12, 2020 Views: 200

-In general, to find a peer-reviewed journal, open one of our periodical (journals are a type of periodical) databases, perform a search, and then limit to "Peer Reviewed Journals" using the database's refinement tools.
+In general, to find a peer-reviewed journal, open one of our periodical databases (journals are a type of periodical), perform a search, and then limit to "Peer Reviewed Journals" using the database's refinement tools.

-Here are a couple video tutorials that might help:
+Here are a couple of video tutorials that might help:

 Finding Articles - http://libraryguides.laspositascollege.edu/tutorials/findingarticles

 Citing Journals Articles Using Noodletools - http://libraryguides.laspositascollege.edu/tutorials/citejournalarticles